peoples-hands-holding-up-family-support-services-postcard

 Children may be more able to deal with the truth and painful information than adults think they are.
 If they are not given information, they may overhear adults' conversations and invent their own explanations, which can result in them feeling scared, worried, upset or to blame.
 They may react to the serious illness of someone close to them in a variety of ways.
 There may be changes in their behaviour or mood.
 Some children will express their worries and show how they are feeling, whereas others will keep their feelings inside.

-Please note: We are not currently accepting any new referrals for children and young people.
-See our resource library for details of other companies and charities who can provide support to children dealing with bereavement.
+Please note: We are currently unable to accept new referrals for children and young people.
+See our resource library for details of recommended companies and charities who can provide support to children dealing with bereavement.

 How you can help